Smoke Alarms: Installation, Maintenance & Testing

 Where should I install smoke alarms?

-How should I maintenance and test my smoke alarms?
+How should I maintain and test my smoke alarms?

 Smoke alarms should be tested at least once a month by pushing the “test button."
 New batteries should be installed at least once a year, or per your manufacturer’s recommendation.
 A good habit to develop is to change batteries in the spring when you turn your clock ahead and in the fall when you turn your clock back.
 Also, it is a good idea to keep your smoke detectors free of dust to ensure they function when needed.
 This can be done with either a vacuum or can of compressed air.